vn2706/Multiple-Disease-Prediction-System/README.md

 **WORKING SUMMARY**

-The multiple disease prediction provides a default 5 symptom entry display.
+<p align="justify">The multiple disease prediction provides a default 5 symptom entry display.
 It mandates that the user enter atleast 3 symptoms.
 Repetition of symptoms is not allowed.
 Additionally, the user can also enter more symptoms by requesting more input/select boxes.

 Three machine learning algorithms have been utilized.
 They are:
                                                               1. Decision Tree
                                                               2. Random Forest
                                                               3. Naive Bayes

 The symptoms entered are fed as input to each of the aforementioned algorithms.
 Each symptom select box has been provided with a default entry 'None'.
-The none input is not passed to the machine learning algorithms.
+The none input is not passed to the machine learning algorithms.</p>

 **SOFTWARE USED**